mcdermatt/ICET/README.md

 ```
 Uncomment the chunk of code in lines 86-130 of the fake_lidar node that corresponds to the the desired filetype of your point cloud data.

-Rename 'fn1' to match your point clouds files.
+Rename 'fn1' to point towards your local point cloud directory.

 Open a new terminal and run the launch file
 ```